nye-duo/Duo-DSpace/README.md

 During installation, the files in these two directories will overwrite any files in the DSpace source directories, so you shoud merge your custom configuration into the files in the directories within this package.

+(At the University of Oslo, this can be partially automated by customising and running the migratedspace.sh script provided)

 ###Binary Installation (recommended)